Doulet-Media/Doulet-AI-Assistant/README.md

 - **Privacy First**: We don't collect or store any user data
 - **Free Access**: All models are completely free to use
 - **Open Source**: Full transparency with our implementation
-- **Never Public**: This extension remains private and is never published on public stores
 - **Continuous Improvement**: Regular updates with new features and models

 ### Contact Us